kctekn/obsidian-TagsRoutes/README.md

 </div>

 This is a plugin for obsidian, to visualize files and tags as nodes in 3D graphic.

 ![GIF-nearest](https://github.com/user-attachments/assets/27d000e5-fc97-4b53-ac6f-a5ed9a14aea0)

+## What's New on version 1.0.5

+1. **Multiple Slots for Display Settings**
+   - You now have 5 slots to save your display settings.
+This allows you to quickly switch between them by dragging the slider.

+2. **Improved Query Function**
+   - The query function is now handled by a custom code block processor, eliminating the need for DataviewJS.
+     - You can now delete the `scripts/tag-report.js` file and the `scripts` folder from your vault.

+3. **Enhanced Tag Interaction**
+   - Clicking on a tag to focus on a node in the graph now works in edit mode as well.

+4. **Other Fixes**
+   - Fix a ficker issue might occure, Refer here: https://github.com/kctekn/obsidian-TagsRoutes/issues/2  Thanks @ShaneNZ for the feecback.

 # How to operate:
 https://github.com/kctekn/obsidian-TagsRoutes/assets/32674595/2c37676c-f307-4a74-9dae-0679067cbae7